European Train Control System: Belgium

-The first conventional railway line, which was equipped with ETCS L1, was Brussels–Liège.
+The first conventional railway line equipped with ETCS L1 was Brussels–Liège.
 It started public service in March 2012.

-Next was in December 2014 the Liefkenshoek rail link with ETCS L2 in Antwerp, connecting the north and south banks of Scheldt by tunnel for cargo traffic.
+Next was in December 2014 the Liefkenshoek rail link with ETCS L2 in Antwerp, connecting the left and right banks of the river Scheldt by tunnel for cargo traffic.

-Infrabel has budgeted about €332 million for signalling including ETCS in 2015.
+Infrabel had budgeted about €332 million for signalling including ETCS in 2015.
 After tendering it was given in summer 2015 a long time order to the consortium of Siemens Mobility and Cofely-Fabricom about the installation of ETCS Level 2 on more than 2200 km of track.
 The order includes the delivery of computer based interlockings for the full network until 2025.

 The complete Belgian part of the European north-south Corridor C (port of Antwerp–Mediterranean Sea) with a length of about 430 km is crossable with ETCS Level 1 since the end of 2015.
 According to Infrabel this was the longest conventional railway supported with ETCS in Europe.

 Summarizing at end of 2015, there were 1225 km mainlines (about a fifth of the network) usable with ETCS L1 or L2.

-In 2016, NMBS/SNCB was given an order for 1362 M7 double-deck coaches.
-They are to be delivered between 2018 and 2021 and have a complete ETCS equipment for replacement of older types.
+In 2016, NMBS/SNCB issued an order for 1362 M7 double-deck coaches.
+They were to be delivered between 2018 and 2021 and be fully ETCS equipped, for replacement of older types.